 Through this project, Rob, the award-winning filmmakers at Living on One, and Gary Bencheghib are out to change the throwaway mindset and create an unforgettable visual to be used as a tool for positive change for years to come.
 Learn more about the team and the project here.

 Watch the Trash Me short films and get inspired.

 Have Questions?
 Read our FAQ.

-The Trash Me Campaign was covered by hundreds of media outlets around the world and created over 1 billion media impressions, creating deep though and inspiring real change.
+The Trash Me Campaign was covered by hundreds of media outlets around the world and created over one billion media impressions, creating deep thought and inspiring real change.
 Watch and read some of our favorite stories here.

-This project has inspired children around the world to raise their voice and be a part of the solution.
+This project has inspired children around the world to raise their voices and be a part of the solution.